Find this month's constraint.

 Your core offer is still unclear

-Nobody can own follow-up internally after the sprint
+Nobody can own the corrective action internally after the monitor

 Why Start Here First